 Set up your front-end or perimeter firewall to handle traffic for the DMZ.
 Set up your internal firewall to allow users to move from the DMZ into private company files.

 Other Setup Options

-Companies even more concerned about security can use a classified militarised zone (CMZ) to house information about the local area network.
+Companies even more concerned about security can use a classified militarized zone (CMZ) to house information about the local area network.
 Choose this option, and most of your web servers will sit within the CMZ.

 Who Uses a Network DMZ?

 A firewall doesn't provide perfect protection.
-Hackers often discuss how long it takes them to move past a company's security systems, and often, their responses are heartbreaking.
+Hackers often discuss how long it takes them to move past a company's security systems, and often, their responses are disconcerting.
 But a DMZ provides a layer of protection that could keep valuable resources safe.

 Companies often place these services within a DMZ:

 - Email servers: Users need internet access to send and receive email messages.
 But those documents can be extremely sensitive, and when hackers get them, they can sell the data on the dark web or ask for ransom.